emberjs/rfcs/text/0691-deprecate-class-binding-and-class-name-bindings.md

 >
 ```

-Note that we are passing in the `@class` argument, not the `class` attribute.
+Note that we are passing in the `class` attribute, not the `class` argument.
+In
-This is to maintain the existing behavior exactly, but in most cases it will be
-safe to convert to using the `class` attribute as well.
-It is only unsafe if you
-were directly referencing the value of the `@class` argument anywhere in your
-component.
+most cases, this should work exactly the same as previously.
+If you referenced
+the `class` argument inside of your component, however, you will need to pass
+`@class` instead.

 If you do not want to convert to angle bracket syntax for some reason, the same
 thing can be accomplished with the `(concat)` helper in curly invocation.